“Hardcore More Than Music” Rant #1

 To most people hardcore culture will never hold any significance.
-Most people will in fact never even hear about hardcore, but that does not mean that our culture can’t hold a revolutionary potential.
-For one thing the scene could be a forum for radical ideas that then can be spread outside the scene, much like was the case of radical animal right in Sweden in the 90’s.
+Most people will, in fact, never even hear about hardcore, but that does not mean that our culture can’t hold a revolutionary potential.
+For one thing the scene could be a forum for radical ideas that then can be spread outside the scene, much like was the case of radical animal rights in Sweden in the ’90s.

 But hardcore is also an arena where we can explore new ways of relating to one another and try out new ways of getting organized.
 It’s a space that we can control ourselves and in that respect hardcore could serve as a kind of micro revolution.
 Just as a small strike by the workers on a certain company won’t overthrow the entire capitalist system but will serve as an important lesson about power structures to the people involved hardcore could help us in changing our own world view and our perceptions of what is possible.

 Unfortunately today’s hardcore movement seem to lack any ambition when it comes to constituting an alternative to the way culture is done in the rest of our consumption driven society.
 We seem to be content with being passive consumers of a subculture instead of being active participants in something that we ourselves have created.